And How to Get Rid of Them

 - Women are more at risk of getting muscle cramps because of menstruation, when estrogen and progesterone levels change.
 Women can also get cramps during menopause, called period cramps, when hormone levels change.

-- If you suddenly increase the amount of exercise you are doing, your muscles are not used to the strain and they might get cramps as they work harder to cope with it.
+- If you suddenly increase the amount of exercise you are doing, your muscles are not used to the strain, and they might get cramps as they work harder to cope with it.
+This is also called muscle fatigue.

 - Muscle cramps can happen if you are eating a diet that is low in protein.
 Protein helps muscles grow and repair, so eating enough of it is key to avoiding cramps.